nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Allergy**: A specific substance or condition that a patient has a sensitivity or adverse reaction to, such as "Peanuts" or "Lactose."

-* **Patient List**: A list of patients and their details displayed in the right hand side of the application.
+* **Patient List**: A list of patients and their details displayed in the left hand side of the application.

 [Back to Table of Contents](#table-of-contents)